-Z8 Encore!
-F083A Series devices provide several levels of protection against accidental program and erasure of the Flash memory contents.
+The Z8 Encore!
+F0830 Series provides several levels of protection against accidental program and erasure of the Flash memory contents.
 This protection is provided by a combination of the Flash option bits, the register locking mechanism, the page select redundancy and the sector level protection control of the Flash Controller.

+Flash Code Protection Using the Flash Option Bits

+The FHSWP and FWP Flash option bits combine to provide three levels of Flash program memory protection, as listed in Table 71.
+See the [Flash Option Bits](#) chapter on page 124 for more information.

+Table 71.
 Flash Code Protection using the Flash Option Bits

-The FHSWP and FWP Flash option bits combine to provide three levels of Flash program memory protection as listed in Table 72.
-For more details, see the [Flash Option Bits](#) chapter on page 124.

-Table 72.
-Flash Code Protection Using Flash Option Bits